clocktower-protocol/clocktower-frontend/README.md

  - Multichain / Multiwallet support

- - Easy to create subsriptions and to subscribe
+ - Easy to create subscriptions and to subscribe

  - Calendar